Guliisgreat/android_world_plus/web_ui/ARCHITECTURE.md

 The web access architecture provides two complementary approaches for remote Android emulator control:

-- **ADB Method**: Simple, lightweight, good for basic use cases
+- **scrcpy Method** (Recommended): High-performance, smooth experience with 30-60 FPS, ideal for interactive use and team collaboration.
+Supports multiple team members working simultaneously with device selection and port isolation.
-- **scrcpy Method**: High-performance, smooth experience, better for interactive use
+- **ADB Method**: Simple, lightweight, good for basic use cases and low-resource scenarios

 Both methods are designed for ease of use, reliability, and remote access support.
 The architecture prioritizes clarity, maintainability, and proper resource management.
+The scrcpy method is recommended for production use, especially when multiple team members need to work simultaneously, as it provides better performance and supports device selection for multi-user scenarios.